 Spinach® Becomes the Number One Edible Brand in January¹

 TORONTO, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Cronos Group Inc. (NASDAQ: CRON) (TSX: CRON) (“Cronos”), an innovative global cannabinoid company, today announced that its award-winning gummies portfolio under the Spinach® brand has become the top-selling edible brand in Canada, capturing 15.8%1 market share of the total edibles category in January 2023.
+08, 2023 (GLOBE NEWSWIRE) -- Cronos Group Inc. CRON CRON ("Cronos"), an innovative global cannabinoid company, today announced that its award-winning gummies portfolio under the Spinach® brand has become the top-selling edible brand in Canada, capturing 15.8%1 market share of the total edibles category in January 2023.

 Since launching in 2021, Spinach's® portfolio of edibles under both SOURZ by Spinach™ and Spinach FEELZ™ have quickly risen to become the most popular edibles in Canada.
 These cannabis edibles deliver bold fruit flavor in a distinctive "S" shaped gummy with a sour and sweet flavor profile, featuring proprietary flavor-masking technology.